 First-time shippers often find themselves overwhelmed with the paperwork and documents that must be completed and prepared.
 The Bill of Lading (BOL) is standard paperwork that provides the customer, carrier, and driver with all the pertinent shipping costs and transport information.
 This includes:

-The BOL essentially operates as a sort of contract between shippers and carriers and facilitates freight moving.
-No matter what you ship or how many times you ship, a detailed BOL will be involved.
+The BOL is a contract between shippers and carriers and facilitates freight moving.
+No matter what you ship or how often you ship, a detailed BOL will be involved.

-Accuracy is vital on these types of documents.
-Guesstimating freight class or weight and dimensions could result in a costly billing adjustment post-delivery.
+Accuracy is vital in these types of documents.
+Guesstimating freight class, weight, and dimensions could result in a costly billing adjustment post-delivery.
 Know what accessorials you’ll need to fulfill your cargo needs, request them during the quote phase, and include them on the BOL.
 These are additional services that go beyond the scope of the standard freight carrier services.

 #5: Partner with a 3PL

-All shipping tips are important, but this one may take the cake as the top shipping tip.
-There’s no easier way for first-time shippers to ship freight than to partner with a third-party logistics company (3PL) like FreightCenter.
-Our expert shipping agents are standing by, ready to guide you step by step through the world of shipping.
+All shipping tips are essential, but this one may take the cake as the top shipping tip.
+There’s no easier way for first-time shippers to ship freight than to partner with a freight broker like FreightCenter.
+Our expert shipping agents are standing by, ready to guide you step by step through the basics of freight shipping.